 A message of condolence may be sent to the family by visiting www.harrisfuneral.com.

 Harris Funeral Home & Cremation Services, Calhoun Falls Chapel is assisting the Cowan family.

-To send flowers to Irving's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Irving Cowan, please visit our floral store.